 This post may contain affiliate links.
 Please read my disclosure policy.

-I can’t even begin to count the number of times I’ve made this Banana Bread.
-I can’t even bring myself to try other recipes because I know this will turn out great every time.
-I’ve made many banana bread recipes over the years before finally stopping with this recipe.
-When it’s fool-proof and perfect every time, it’s time to stop looking!
+I can’t even bring myself to try other recipes anymore because I know this will turn out great every time.
+The flavor can’t be beat and the texture is perfect.
+I’ve made many banana bread recipes over the years and still can’t find anything better.
+When it’s a fool-proof recipe and perfect every time, it’s time to stop looking!
 I’ve baked this recipe with regular all-purpose flour and with whole wheat pastry flour.
 Both are very good, although somewhat different.

 I love having one loaf in the freezer for those last minute events or to share with a sick friend.
 If you’re looking for a unique treat, try our Chocolate Coconut Banana Bread!
 Chocolate and bananas are perfect together and especially tasty in this moist and delicious loaf cake.